-These SDE's (expiry information has been ignored) describe the economic state of the Counter service.
+These SDEs (expiry information has been ignored) describe the economic state of the Counter service.
 The service is being offered for fixed price per invocation where the price in 'HeyPounds' will by default be held open for 30s before expiry.

-6.2 Requesting a Price
+7.2 Requesting a Price

-From this information the client is able to compose a response describing the service invocation they require and this is passed to the requestPricing port:
+From this information the client is able to compose a response describing the service invocation they require and this is passed to the requestPricing operation: